-Like many in Steelers Nation, it has taken me quite some time to get over our defeat in the AFC Championship Game, a game many thought the Steelers could actually win.
-But, as we all know, that dream was quickly obliterated with All-Pro running back Le’Veon Bell’s injury in the first quarter.
-With ample time to swallow that defeat and get over another Patriots Super Bowl victory, I present to you, A Steelers Homer Dream Scenario: 2017 NFL Draft Edition.
+For many in Steelers Nation, it has taken quite some time to get over the defeat in the AFC Championship Game, a game many thought the Steelers could actually win.
+That dream was quickly obliterated with All-Pro running back Le’Veon Bell’s injury in the first quarter.
+With ample time to swallow that defeat and get over another Patriots Super Bowl victory, I present to you, The Pittsburgh Steelers Ideal Off-Season Scenario.

 Over the next 40 days you will see mock draft after mock draft, hot take after hot take of who your favorite team will select.
 It’s impossible to predict who will be selected and in what round.
 And that’s what makes the NFL off-season so intoxicating.

 The possibilities are endless of who your team can end up with.
 The anticipation; the anxiousness; the hopefulness; the elation; the disappointment.
-A homer will experience all of these emotions from April 27th to April 29th.
+Steelers fans will experience all of these emotions from April 27th to April 29th.

 Subsequent articles will focus on a dream scenario of draft picks for the Steelers.
 With four picks in the top 105 selections, the Pittsburgh Steelers have an excellent opportunity to build upon a successful 2016 season.